airmind/CentralDoc/supportedPlatforms.md

 sudo apt-get remove modemmanager -y
 ```

-* Authorize yourself rights to open USB modem, where '$USER' is your user name to login into Linux:
+* Authorize yourself access to USB serial port, where '$USER' is your user name to login into Linux:

 ```
 sudo usermod -a -G dialout $USER